• Skip to content

 Lead by example.
 If you want your child to eat fruit and vegetables, make sure they see you enjoying fruit and vegetables every day too.

-Make mealtimes fun.
-Pretend that mashed potato is ‘potato glue’ that other vegetables love sticking to.
-Let kids dip spoons of mash into piles of peas, corn, diced carrot and other vegies.
+Make meals fun.
+Pretend that mashed potato is ‘glue’ for other vegetables.
+Or let kids dip spoons of potato mash into piles of cooked peas, corn, diced carrot and other vegetables.

-Turn a simple pita bread pizza into a fun Mr Vegie face by arranging pizza toppings to make eyes, nose, mouth and ears.
+Turn a simple sandwich or pita bread pizza into a fun Mr Vegie face by arranging toppings to make eyes, nose, mouth and ears.

 Vegetables: get them in wherever you can

-Add more goodness to your child’s diet by adding vegies to favourite foods.
+Get more nutrients into your child’s diet by adding vegetables to favourite foods.
 For example, add grated carrot and zucchini to bolognaise sauce.

-Kids love burgers, so ‘beef up’ the patty with vegetables like peas, corn, diced celery, finely chopped broccoli, or grated pumpkin or carrot.
+Kids love burgers, so add vegetables to meat patties.
+Try peas, corn, diced celery, finely chopped broccoli, or grated pumpkin or carrot.
+Or have vegetable or chickpea patties sometimes.

-Homemade pumpkin or tomato soup is popular with kids and full of goodness.
+Homemade pumpkin or tomato soup is popular with kids and full of nutrients.
 Serve in a favourite fun mug with toast ‘soldiers’ for dunking.
+And use leftover soup as a sauce for a pasta bake.

 Make fruit and vegetables kid friendly

-Diced fruit and vegetables are easy for kids to manage.
+Thinly sliced fruit and vegetables are easy for kids.
+For young children, cook, grate or mash hard foods like carrots and apples.
 Check bananas to make sure you can easily break off their tops.
 Choose small mandarins with loose skin – these are easier to peel.

-Make a fruit rainbow using strawberries, pineapple, watermelon, kiwifruit, red grapes, oranges or rockmelon, and blueberries.
-Encourage kids to try each fruit on the rainbow.
+Make a fruit rainbow using cut up fruits of different colours, like strawberries, melons, kiwifruit, pineapples, oranges and blueberries.
+Encourage children to try each fruit on the rainbow.

 Download printable version